chandra1sekar/data-engineering/01-Introduction/sync-slides.md

 ## Process/Procedures

+> - Good practices
+> - Appropriate tools
+> - Getting used to

 <div class="notes">
 For your other classes, they may use a variety of ways to get content, turn in assignments etc.